 For Michael Chiklis's performance as the Thing, a new set of prosthetics were developed.
 These prosthetics were easier for Chiklis to wear, as they provided better ventilation and could be easily removed, in comparison to the previous film's prosthetics which required six hours to apply, were uncomfortable and could not be easily removed.

 For this outing, some slight revisions were made to the make-up of The Thing, giving him a larger brow and broader shoulders.
-This brought the design more in line with the current comic book incarnation.
+This brought the design more in line with the then-recent comic book revision.

-as a guest who is refused entry to the Fantastic wedding.
-This is in keeping with the 1960s "Fantastic Four" comic, where at Reed Richards and Susan Storm's wedding, two characters, obviously representing writer Lee and artist/plotter Jack Kirby, are also not allowed to attend the wedding.
+Stan Lee: as a guest who is refused entry to the Fantastic wedding.
+This is taken from an issue of the 1960s "Fantastic Four" comic, where at Reed Richards and Susan Storm's wedding, Stan Lee and series artist Jack Kirby are turned away from the wedding, in a blatant breaking of the fourth wall, which was very rare in the mainstream Marvel Comics universe.

 The trivia items below may give away important plot points.